Hague Conventions of 1899 and 1907: Participants

 The Brazilian delegation was led by Ruy Barbosa, whose contributions are seen today by some analysts as essential for the defense of the principle of legal equality of nations.

 The British delegation included Sir Edward Fry, Sir Ernest Satow, the 11th Lord Reay (Donald James Mackay) and Sir Henry Howard as delegates, and Eyre Crowe as a technical delegate.

 The Russian delegation was led by Friedrich Martens.

 The Uruguayan delegation was led by José Batlle y Ordóñez, a defender of the idea of compulsory arbitration.

-With Louis Renault and Léon Bourgeois, Paul Henri d'Estournelles de Constant was a member of the French delegation for both the 1899 and 1907 delegations.
+The French delegation included Louis Renault, Léon Bourgeois, and Paul Henri d'Estournelles de Constant. d'Estournelles de Constant was a member of the French delegation for both the 1899 and 1907 delegations.
 He later won the Nobel Peace Prize in 1909 for his efforts.

 The U.S. representative, with the rank of ambassador, was former American Bar Association president U. M. Rose.

 The main representative of the Chinese Empire was Lu Zhengxiang, who would become Prime Minister of the Republic of China in 1912.
 Also in attendance on behalf of China was former U.S. Secretary of State John Watson Foster.
 China's main military representative was Colonel Ding Shiyuan(丁士源), whose suggestion regarding the need for a more specific legal definition of "war" was rejected by most of the Western participants.